aws/aws-app-mesh-examples/walkthroughs/howto-cross-account/README.md

 * The first backend is dockercloud/hello-world
 * The secondary backend is karthequian/helloworld

-These backends will be configured in distinct accounts and made accessible through the gateway.
+These backends will be configured in distinct accounts and made accessible through the frontend.
 We will manipulate routes that show that we are able to migrate traffic from one destination to another using the App Mesh APIs.

 ## Setup